Two Best Mom Journals: Rediscovering YOU

-For me no answer was obvious (other than sleep!).
-There were the things that I felt like I should do because I felt like they were the “right answers”: exercise, read, go for a walk, etc. but nothing stuck out as something I wanted to do.
+Maybe you’re like me and no answer is obvious to you (other than sleep!).
+There are usually the things that moms feel like we should do because they are the “right answers” we hear about all the time: exercise, read, go for a walk, etc. but what if none of those things stick out as something YOU actually want to do?

-Mom Journal One: 3000 Questions About Me
+Journal for Moms #1: 3000 Questions About Me

 It is a perfect and easy first step in the right direction.
 Think of it as kick-starting your self-care with just one book!
-You don’t have to think about what to do or where to start, just answer the questions in front of you.
+You don’t have to think about what to do or where to start, or even what the end goal is… just answer the questions in front of you.